 east of the City of Sumas.
 These tributaries and other drainages are included in Water Resource Inventory Area 1 (WRIA 1) and all except Smith Creek drain north to the Fraser River system.

 The WID contains two other special purpose districts within its boundaries, whose primary purpose is to improve and maintain drainage of agricultural land within those portions of the WID.
 These are Drainage Improvement District #15 and Consolidated Drainage Improvement District #31.
 More detailed information can be found in the Sumas WID Mapping Report.

-2. Working with WDFW and County Road Dept on culvert replacements.
+2. Work with WDFW and County Road Dept. on culvert replacements.

 3. Continued water quality testing.